HannimalCrackers/DHUM_73000/011_Parseltongue.md

 #### Terminal
-Pro: outputs only the info I want to see <br>
+Pro: outputs only the info I want to see.
+I feel like I'm in the Matrix and/or 1997 <br>
 Con: can't edit inline <br>

 #### Spyder